memgraph/docs/docs/reference-guide/graph-algorithms.md

 ### Constraining the expansion based on property values

-All shortest paths algorithm implementation enables expansions filter to be written in a query.
-To define it, the requirement is to write a lambda function with filter expression over `r` (relationship) and `n` (node) variables as parameters.
+All Shortest Paths algorithm enables the usage of an expansions filter.
+To define it, you need to write a lambda function with a filter expression over `r` (relationship) and `n` (node) variables as parameters.

 In the following example, expansion is allowed over relationships with a `eu_border` property equal to `false` and to nodes with a `drinks_USD` property less than `20`: